 Open your website, and hit Ctrl + Shift + I on your keyboard to open Developer Tools.
 You should see a pop-up panel:

 Now click on the Network tab and refresh your page to load the data.
 Select any of the entries under Name and scroll down to Response Headers.
 Under Server, you should be able to see the web server’s name and version:

 It’s that easy!
 However, you might not see the web server software if your site utilizes Cloudflare or a similar proxy service.

-However, you’ll need a dedicated server or Virtual Private Server (VPS) to get root access and install your own web server software.
-Alternatively, you can look for a hosting provider that supports Lighttpd by default, such as A2 Hosting.
+However, you’ll need a good dedicated server or Virtual Private Server (VPS) to get root access and install your own web server software.
+Alternatively, you can look for a good dedicated hosting provider that supports Lighttpd by default, such as A2 Hosting.

 How to Run WordPress on Lighttpd (In 3 Steps)

 Finally, let’s take a quick look at how you can set up Lighttpd manually.
 Although this software can technically run on Windows, it’s better suited to Linux distributions such as Ubuntu.
 Therefore, we’ll focus on that option for your WordPress website.